gradient-pulse/phi-mesh/pulse/README.md

 ---

 ### 🪨 What the Maintainer (participant_0) Does
-You provide:
-- 2–3 selected tags
-- A 3–5 sentence summary

-**The Mesh Maintainer will:**
 - Generate the canonical YAML pulse (title, summary, tags, papers, podcasts)
 - Validate the schema
 - Commit it into the `pulse/` ledger